Non-Hermitian Floquet Topological Matter -- A Review

-Here $H(k)|n(k)\rangle=E_{n}(k)|n(k)\rangle$, $\langle\widetilde{n}(k)|H(k)=\langle\widetilde{n}(k)|E_{n}(k)$, and the basis set $\{|n(k)\rangle,|\widetilde{n}(k)\rangle\}$ satisfies the biorthonormal relations in Eqs. (\ref{eq:BioBasis}).
+Here $H(k)|n(k)\rangle=E_{n}(k)|n(k)\rangle$ and $\langle\widetilde{n}(k)|H(k)=\langle\widetilde{n}(k)|E_{n}(k)$.
+The set $\{|n(k)\rangle,|\widetilde{n}(k)\rangle\}$ of basis satisfies the biorthonormal relations in Eq.~(\ref{eq:BioBasis}).
 Under the PBC, the winding number $w_{0}$ could characterize the bulk topological properties of a 1D chiral-symmetric Hamiltonian $\hat{H}$, either Hermitian or non-Hermitian.
-It could further distinguish different bulk topological insulating phases by showing a quantized jump at the transition point, where the two band clusters of $\hat{H}$ meet with each other at $E=0$.
-However, under the open boundary condition (OBC), due to the possible existence of NHSE, the $w_{0}$ defined as in Eq. (\ref{eq:W0Stat}) may not be able to correctly predict the gap-closing points of the spectrum in the parameter space and determine the number of degenerate edge modes at $E=0$ in different parameter regions.
-This non-Hermiticity induced breakdown of bulk-edge correspondence may be recovered by introducing a real-space counterpart of $w_{0}$, which is defined as \cite{NHSE10}
+It could further distinguish between different bulk topological insulating phases by showing a quantized jump at the transition point, where the two band clusters of $\hat{H}$ meet with each other at $E=0$.
+However, under the open boundary condition (OBC), due to the possible existence of NHSE, the $w_{0}$ defined in Eq.~(\ref{eq:W0Stat}) may not be able to correctly predict the gap-closing points of the spectrum in the parameter space and determine the number of degenerate edge modes at $E=0$ in different parameter regions.
+This non-Hermiticity induced breakdown of bulk-edge correspondence may be recovered by introducing a real-space counterpart of $w_{0}$, defined as \cite{NHSE10}